 Green Marketing generally focus on:

-- Actively finding, and employing, ways to minimise the business’ environmental impact in terms of their workplace, supply chains, manufacturing, products, services, packaging.
+- Actively finding, and employing, ways to minimise the business’ environmental impact in terms of their workplace, supply chains, manufacturing, products, services, and packaging.

 - Using their CSR as a selling point for their business such as:

-- Advertising donations to environmental cases
+- Advertising donations to environmental cases.

 - Educating customers on their recycled/recyclable packaging, their sustainable workplace processes, their low carbon footprints and similar.